hearvox/Research/News-Trust/credscore.md

 ### You can run, but you can't hide ###
 Initial tests are already yeilding statically significant differences between fact vs. fake news sites, e.g., the year a site went online, the percentage of complex words in an article, and the number of its accessibility errors.

-Some indicators would be costly (a11y) or even impossibilie (year online) for fake news sites to fight.
+Some indicators would be expensive (a11y) or even impossibilie (year online) for fake news sites to fight.
 CredScore would build upon itself: More URLs means more history of a site's past CredScores.
 This becomes another indicator, for that site's stories and for story links to and from other sites.

 And CredScore would continually auto-update and grow, chasing down all the connections of a fake-news sites, domains registered to the same owner, or with the same Google Ad or Analayyics IDs, or redirects — as these sites are constantly being taken down and replaced as the scams are detected.